 Our Book Group began in 2006 as the brainchild of a parishioner, Susan Welsh.
-We meet at the home of one of us every two months for a pleasant evening of relaxed talk.
+Usually we meet at the home of one of us every six weeks or so for a pleasant evening of relaxed talk.
+At present we meet on zoom.
 We pool ideas about what to read next and make a group choice of book.

 Previous books have included: